Deleted Chapter 1

 “I’m fine.”
 Mary Alice made a show of brushing the snow off her pants.
 She waved in the direction of the lights.
 “Just out for a morning run with my dog.”

 “Park’s not open yet.”
 Now that he was convinced she wasn’t in mortal danger, the man’s voice hardened into something approximating authority.
 “And you should really have your dog on a leash.”

 “Yeah, sorry.
 I don’t like to let her run when there are other people around, so I thought I’d come early.”
-She shrugged and tried not to think what Ruri must be thinking.
+She shrugged and tried not to think what Ruri must be feeling.
 “Other dogs tend to be scared of her, so I can’t take her to the dog park.”

 “Got it.”
 Mary Alice patted the top of her leg.
 Ruri turned her head slowly and stared at her.
 “Come on,” Mary Alice hissed.
 She hadn’t been aware that wolves could roll their eyes, but that’s exactly what she was treated to as Ruri heaved herself up.